 This is an unfounded objection because: it is only part of the story.
 It is true that the bible claims supernatural events, but it then backs up those claims with fulfilled prophecy.
 Great examples of these prophecies are found in Isaiah chapter 53, and Psalms 22 where the writer predicted the extremely specific conditions of the execution of Christ hundreds of years before it happened.
 By divinely interpreting a dream the Prophet Daniel predicted the rise and fall of four world empires.

 In the New Testament Jesus predicted the fall of Jerusalem in 70AD forty years before it happened.
 In Matthew 24 Jesus not only predicted the fall of the nation of Israel but also her reestablishment which took place in 1948.
-This was considered an impossibility for centuries, until it happened.
+This was considered an impossibility for centuries until it happened.
 These prophecies were thought to be figurative for thousands of years. in 1967 Jerusalem was recaptured by the nation of Israel.
-All of these fulfilled prophecies are evidence toward the reliability of scripture.
+All of these fulfilled prophecies are evidence of the reliability of scripture.

-5. Over zealous monks changed the manuscripts
+5. Overzealous monks changed the manuscripts

-This is an ungrounded objection because: These over zealous monks would have had to track down all of the 6000 manuscripts that existed across three continents, in four languages.
+This is an ungrounded objection because these overzealous monks would have had to track down all of the 6000 manuscripts that existed across three continents, in four languages.
 They would have had to have perfect forgery penmanship in Greek, Latin, Syriac, and Coptic.
 The codecs of scripture were highly revered and guarded as priceless treasures, so not getting caught doing this would be quite impressive.
 They then would have to learn to lie in all those languages in order to fool the audience.
 They would then need to have all those who noticed the changed silenced.
 This is a ridiculous conspiracy theory when you consider that these thousands of surviving manuscripts are near identical.
 As far as conspiracy theories go, this one is an extravagant one.
 The much more elegant explanation is that those manuscripts are unaltered.

 6. The Gospels are fictional accounts or are legend

 This is an unfounded objection because: The gospels were written in the style of Greco-Roman historical biography.
-As with all biography of this style it was customary to write these within the lifetime of other eyewitnesses so that the story could be agreed upon.
-Internal evidence within the text shows that these books of the New Testament were originally pinned before the eye witnesses of Jesus’ life had died.
+As with all biography of this style, it was customary to write these within the lifetime of other eyewitnesses so that the story could be agreed upon.
+Internal evidence within the text shows that these books of the New Testament were originally pinned before the eyewitnesses of Jesus’ life had died.
 Since the New Testament was written by eyewitnesses during the lifetime of other eyewitnesses it means that the information was falsifiable.
 The early date of the original documents ensured corroboration from other surviving witnesses.
 Scripture is even specific enough as to give us a number of eyewitnesses to the resurrected Christ when it says in 1 Corinthians 15, “After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.”
 Luke, in explaining why he wrote his gospel, used the words eyewitnesses, orderly account, and that you may know the certainty.
-It’s clear from reading these authors that they claim to not only be eyewitnesses, but that they enjoyed the corroboration of hundreds of other eyewitnesses.
+It’s clear from reading these authors that they claim to not only be eyewitnesses but that they enjoyed the corroboration of hundreds of other eyewitnesses.

 7. The bible contradicts itself